 EGI's success in providing reliable services to research communities depends on a sophisticated, infrastructurewide network of services.
 These operational services allow for the monitoring of individual resource centres, the collection of accounting records nationally and across the whole infrastructure, the resolution of technical issues across different organisational structures, and the compilation of availability and reliability statistics.
-EGI's mature monitoring, accounting and service offer was not born in a day - it is the fruit of the knowledge and expertise built up and shared by individual resource centres within their NGIs and brought together within the community.
+For example, EGI's distributed monitoring and accounting services did not appear overnight - they are the fruit of the knowledge and expertise built up and shared by individual resource centres within their NGIs and brought together within the community.
 EGI's decade-long experience in managing a federated infrastructure is a key asset and a service that can be offered to any research community seeking to build a European-wide operational infrastructure.